folkertdev/reversible-debugger/report.md

 Many good papers are actually short and about small ideas.

-## Future work
+## Conclusion

+We have presented a debugger for the MicroOz language, and looked at its concepts and architecture.
+We have also mentioned the strengths and weaknesses of haskell as a language to implement such a tool, and the structure of haskell programs.

+This project is already used to build implementations of theoretical ideas.
+Ideas for future work include:

 **Session Types**

-This work has already begun
+This work has already started.

 The syntax is extended to support assigning a session type to each thread.
 A session type is a specification of the interactions that a thread may have, in this case when and what it may send or receive on channels.
 Every time a thread want's to perform some action on a channel, its session type is checked and advanced when the action is allowed, or the thread blocks when the action is not allowed.

-Further fiddling with the semantics of the language is likely
+Further fiddling with the semantics of the language is likely, to make the debugger relevant to current research.
+The goal is to implement a prototype of a language that is reversible and has session types, and then show that in such a language a debugger can offer more help than in a typical language.

 **Working with invalid programs**